arunofhyd/OmniSearch/latest_native.md

 				end if
 			end repeat

-			-- 3D.
-Prompt for Region (If multiple regions enabled for this engine) -- Guard: Only show popup for the core region-capable engines set totalAvailableRegions to count of availableRegions
+			set totalAvailableRegions to count of availableRegions
 			if totalAvailableRegions > 1 and (chosenEngine is in {"Apple Marketing", "Apple Music", "Google"}) then set numberedRegions to {}
 				set rCount to 1
 				repeat with reg in availableRegions
-					-- Dynamic Logic: 01. if >9 items, else 1.
 					if rCount is 1 and totalAvailableRegions > 9 then
 						set numPrefix to "01"
 					else